Silver investing now and in the coming years

 In this video, we’ll take a look at silver’s prospects for 2019 and beyond.
 Over the past 5 years, interest in silver has grown exponentially to the point where we now get almost as many silver enquiries as gold.

-So is silver a worthwhile investment in 2019 and 20, and what can we expect from it?
+So is silver a worthwhile investment in 2019 and 20, and what can we expect from it, we examine silver investing in 2019?

 I’d like to start by looking at downside risk.
 The silver price has fallen from around £13 an ounce at the start of 2017, to £12.50/oz the following year, and now nearer to £12 an ounce.
 Clearly, the prospect of owning a depreciating asset is unappealing.